Mole (animal)

-Moles are small mammals adapted to a subterranean lifestyle.
+Moles are small, subterranean mammals.
 They have cylindrical bodies, velvety fur, very small, inconspicuous eyes and ears, reduced hindlimbs, and short, powerful forelimbs with large paws adapted for digging.

-The word “mole” refers to any species in the family Talpidae, which means “mole” in Latin.
-Moles are found in most parts of North America, Europe and Asia.
+The word "mole" most commonly refers to many species in the family Talpidae (which are named after the Latin word for mole, talpa).
+True moles are found in most parts of North America, Europe (except for Ireland) and Asia.
+Other mammals referred to as moles include the African golden moles and the Australian marsupial moles, which have a similar ecology and lifestyle to true moles but are unrelated.

 Moles may be viewed as pests to gardeners, but they provide positive contributions to soil, gardens, and ecosystems, including soil aeration, feeding on slugs and small creatures that eat plant roots, and providing prey for other wildlife.
 They eat earthworms and other small invertebrates in the soil.

 Terminology

-In Middle English, moles were known as moldwarp.
-The expression "don't make a mountain out of a molehill" (which means "exaggerating problems") was first recorded in Tudor times.
-By the era of Early Modern English, the mole was also known in English as mouldywarp, a word having cognates in other Germanic languages such as German (Maulwurf), and Danish, Norwegian, Swedish and Icelandic (muldvarp, moldvarp, mullvad, moldvarpa), where muld/mull/mold refers to soil and varp/vad/varpa refers to throwing, hence "one who throws soil" or "dirt-tosser".
+In Middle English, moles were known as moldwarps.
+By the era of Early Modern English, the mole was also known in English as mouldywarp or mouldiwarp, a word having cognates in other Germanic languages such as German (Maulwurf), and Danish, Norwegian, Swedish and Icelandic (muldvarp, moldvarp, mullvad, moldvarpa), where muld/mull/mold refers to soil and varp/vad/varpa refers to throwing, hence "one who throws soil" or "dirt-tosser".

-Male moles are called "boars", females are called "sows".
+Male moles are called "boars"; females are called "sows".